-- Block scope – Available only within the block of code in which it is declared.
-This is the narrowest scope available.
+- Available only in the block of code in which it is declared.
+This is the smallest scope available.

-- Procedure scope – Available to all code within the procedure in which it is declared.
+- Available to all code in the procedure in which it is declared.

-- Module scope – Available to all code within the module, class, or trait in which it is declared.
-This is the widest scope available.
+- Available to all code in the module, class, or trait in which it is declared.

 You specify the scope of an element when you declare it.
-The scope depends on the following factors:
+The scope depends on these factors:

-- The level at which you declare the element – block, procedure, etc.
+- The position at which you declare the element – block, procedure, etc.

 - The access level of the element.

 Be careful when defining variables with the same name in different scopes, as the results can be unexpected.
-For more information, see References to Declared Elements.
+See References to Declared Elements for more information.

 - Do and Loop